 Unobstructed glazing on the East side of the dwellings flood the rooms with natural light as they open to the magnificent Burr Oak tree and the park.
 The other elevations are finished with glass secured to the outside of insulated metal panels to create a continuous glass box.
 The South elevation is finished with fritted glass that blocks 80 percent of the sun, but lets day light enter the living room.

-This year, the studio is targeting their eleventh Leadership in Energy and Environmental Design (LEED) Platinum building by utilizing many techniques in order to limit the impact on the environment and surrounding ecosystems.
+In keeping with Studio 804 tradition, it utilizes re-purposed materials and incorporates new and advanced building technologies targeting sustainable goals.
 Native plantings and pervious surfaces are used on the site to reduce the amount of rainwater that flows into the storm system.
 The super insulated building envelope emphasizes both sustainability and thermal comfort.
 Highly efficient ventilation systems and natural daylight reduces the use of mechanical conditioning.
-The house hosts an array of 18 solar panels by Solaria on the roof designed to target net zero energy and greatly reduce the consumption of energy from the grid.
+The house hosts an array of 18 solar panels and is designed to target net zero energy use.